-Some people prefer a physical keyboard cover for their macbook keyboards.
+Some people prefer a physical keyboard cover for their Macbook keyboards.
 This is a great way to easily switch between English and French keys without changing your software settings.
 We recommend this very low cost one for MacBook keyboards.
 There are of course, others to suit your particular model, you just need to search.

 French Characters On MacBook Keyboards

-We've created a handy infographic to use as reference when you can't remember exactly how to type french characters on your mac keyboard.
+We've created a handy infographic to use as a reference when you can't remember exactly how to type French characters on your Mac keyboard.
 Feel free to bookmark it and share it with your friends!

 Note that to type any of these accented letters as capital letters simply hold down "shift" while typing the final letter (for example, you could press "i" while holding down "option", then hold down "shift" while pressing "a" to get " Â ".